 This shouldn’t surprise anyone.
 It’s easier for an American to get to Mexico than to any other country other than Canada.

 Why do Americans choose to go south of the Rio Grande rather than to the Great White North?

 This big, diverse country offers dozens of great living options, from colorful and historic colonial cities like San Miguel de Allende, Cuernavaca, Guanajuato, and Oaxaca to beach towns like Playa del Carmen and Tulum (on the Caribbean coast) and Puerto Vallarta and Mazatlán (on the Pacific).

 While the living is not as cheap as it was in the 1970s when Americans began migrating here in volume, it’s a global bargain and more of a budgeter’s delight right now than it’s been in a long time thanks to the U.S. dollar’s strength against the Mexican peso.

 In some parts of the country, this translates to super real estate deals.
-But even where real estate trades in U.S. dollars (as it does in many Mexican markets, including Mazatlán), the strong dollar makes everything else—from a liter of gasoline and a week’s worth of groceries to a suite of bedroom furniture and a night out on the town—a bargain.
-Two can dine five star, enjoying three courses and good wine, for less than 50 bucks.
+But even where real estate trades in U.S. dollars (as it does in many Mexican markets), the strong dollar makes everything else—from a liter of gasoline and a week’s worth of groceries to a suite of bedroom furniture and a night out on the town—a bargain.
+Two can dine five-star, enjoying three courses and good wine, for less than 50 bucks.

-4. All the North American attention from both expats and tourists means that many Mexicans, especially in the service industry, speak English.
-This can make things like navigating the residency process at the immigration office and managing the real estate purchase process with your attorney much easier.
+All the North American attention from both expats and tourists means that many Mexicans, especially in the service industry, speak English.
+As a result, this can make things like navigating the residency process at the immigration office and managing the real estate purchase process with your attorney much easier.